-2020 Equity Incentive Plan
+2020 and 2014 Equity Incentive Plans

-In June 2020, our board of directors and stockholders adopted the 2020 Plan, which became effective on June 11, 2020.
+In June 2020, our board of directors adopted, and our stockholders approved, the 2020 Plan, which became effective on June 11, 2020.
 Under the 2020 Plan, we may grant incentive stock options, non-statutory stock options, appreciation rights, restricted stock and restricted stock units to employees, consultants and directors.
 A total of 10,150,000 shares of common stock were approved to be initially reserved for issuance under the 2020 Plan.
 The number of shares that remained available for issuance under the 2014 Plan as of the effective date of the 2020 Plan and shares subject to outstanding awards under the 2014 Plan as of the effective date of the 2020 Plan that are subsequently canceled, forfeited or repurchased by us will be added to the shares reserved under the 2020 Plan.
 In addition, the number of shares of common stock available for issuance under the 2020 Plan will be automatically increased on the first day of each calendar year during the ten-year term of the 2020 Plan, beginning with January 1, 2021 and ending with January 1, 2030, by an amount equal to 5% of the outstanding number of shares of our common stock on December 31st of the preceding calendar year or such lesser amount as determined by our board of directors.
-As of June 30, 2020, an aggregate of 4,829,868 shares of common stock were available for issuance under the 2020 Plan and 5,105,260 shares of common stock were subject to outstanding awards under the 2020 Plan.
+As of September 30, 2020, an aggregate of 4,839,649 shares of common stock were available for issuance under the 2020 Plan.